 Support and wellbeing

-Dedicated student support coordinators are based within each subject area and are a great first person to go to.
-They can give you support on personal issues as well as offering advice and guidance on academic issues.
+Student support co-ordinators are a great first point of contact for navigating university life.
+They can provide you with support on personal issues as well as offering advice and guidance on academic matters.

 Inclusive Support Service